 - In some cases, it may be necessary to put together a Behaviour Support Plan or to carry out a specific Risk Assessment.

 Children displaying extreme behaviour issues will be referred to the Headteacher, SENCo and Family Liaison Officer who will then speak to the parents and obtain permission to refer to child to LIFT, where they can access support from the Specialist Teaching Service.
 A Behaviour Support Plan will be drawn up between the school, parents and pupil, which will define expectations, rewards and sanctions.
 This will be reviewed within a specific time frame.

-- The Headteacher can exclude a pupil but can only do so in line with the requirements within the current Government guidelines and following any other amendments from the Local Authority.
+- The Headteacher can suspend or exclude a pupil but can only do so in line with the requirements within the current Government guidelines and following any other amendments from the Local Authority.
 For all exclusions, the Exclusion officer (Maxine Gamage) must be informed.

 - If a pupil’s behaviour continues to be disruptive or violent, in spite of applying all the suggested and agreed measures and is undermining the quality of teaching and learning for other pupils, then procedures for the exclusion of the pupil will commence.

-- Parents will be notified of the reason for the exclusion and invited to discuss the matter with the Headteacher and Family Liaison Officer.
+- Parents will be notified of the reason for the suspension or exclusion and invited to discuss the matter with the Headteacher and Family Liaison Officer.
 Before the child is re-admitted to school, a meeting between the parents, school and any other outside agencies that are involved will be arranged.
 The purpose of the meeting will be to discuss strategies and a way forward to ensure that the offending behaviour patterns are not repeated.
 A written record of the discussion, and commitments to the agreed plan, by the parents, the child and the school, will be made.
 One copy will be kept in school and one sent to the parents.